-This in turn can help CPG companies to build stronger relationships with retailers: by using their own customer insights, they can advise retailers on exactly where and how their products should be sold – in turn, maximising sales and ROI.
+This in turn can help CPG companies to build stronger relationships with retailers: by using their own consumer and market insights, they can advise retailers on exactly where and how their products should be sold – in turn, maximising sales and ROI.

 The trouble is, for a lot of CPG businesses, moving beyond basic RGM capabilities isn’t easy.
 Taking their analytics deeper is a major challenge, and many quickly find themselves deluged with data challenges.